-Yanks vacationing way South-of-the-border face a fate far worse than stomach cramps and diarrhea in “Turistas."
-This "Hostel”-with-a-tan-line is sure to soak up some counter-programming cash in a seasonal marketplace currently short on horror fare.
+Yanks vacationing way South-of-the-border face a fate far worse than stomach cramps and diarrhea in “Turistas.”
+Indie pickup is first release for youth-slanted genre shingle Fox Atomic, and, with an advertising budget reportedly three times the pic’s $10 million production cost, this “Hostel”-with-a-tan-line is sure to soak up some counter-programming cash in a seasonal marketplace currently short on horror fare.
 The unsavory effort will doubtless be Christmas trash soon enough, but ancillary life should raise its cast casualties from the dead for further monetary gain by Easter.

 The “Hostel” similarities may strike some as too close for comfort, not only in plot outline but also in general mix of xenophobia, sexploitation, sadism and gore.
 Like Eli Roth’s soon-to-be-sequelized hit, this knockoff is more icky than scary, with a rather obnoxious Ugly American as lead protagonist.
 Pic’s simple advice to viewers who might want to wander in the non-Michelin-Guided world: For god’s sake don’t do it!
 They hate us!
 Not only do those foreigners speak crazy non-speakee-English lingos, but half of them are crazies and sickos!!
 Anyone judging the U.S. by its movies — as millions do — will likely decide this latest horror trend makes us look pretty damn dumb.